 ‘Tell that young scamp Thomas that I have achieved that which I set out to do.’

 And with that she left the pub, out into the winter night.

-I thanked the landlord and hung up.
+I thanked the landlord and hung up the phone.

 I do not know why, but something about that message troubled me greatly.

 The following afternoon, I set out for Bredon in my car.
-The sky was cloudy, and a heavy snow began to fall as I approached the home that the Professor and Soo had shared in happier times.
+The sky was cloudy, and a heavy snow began to fall as I approached the home that the professor and Soo shared in happier times.
 As I parked up nearby and exited my vehicle, a knot of apprehension began to twist in my stomach.